 So you see a saltire in all kinds of flags, including military organisations, towns, states, territories or countries – for example, the Russian Navy, the Maltese fishing port of Marsaxlokk, the state of Alabama, Teneriffe and Jamaica (and many, many more).

-So when Scots refer to ‘The Saltire’ it really just means a heraldic device.
+So when Scots refer to ‘The Saltire’ it really just means a heraldic device on our Scottish flag.

 Of course it also refers to Andrew, the religious figure crucified at Patras in Greece.